-📽 05154 VARSITY CHORUS
+\$ 05154 VARSITY CHORUS

-By audition only and there is an additional time commitment.
-The Varsity Chorus performs mostly a variety of music.
+Pre-req. - Treble or Bass Choir, written application, audition, and written teacher permission required.
+The Varsity Choir performs in three to four concerts per year including district festival.
 Students must be flexible and willing to learn many styles of music.
 Varsity Choir rehearses a variety of forms and styles of music including Renaissance, Baroque, Classical, Modern, and Contemporary periods of sacred and secular pieces.
-We will perform several performances throughout the year.
+We have opportunities to perform throughout the community throughout the year.
 We are always looking for a pianist with a strong background in piano to serve as the accompanist.